Manifold Approximation by Moving Least-Squares Projection (MMLS)

 \begin{remark} The demand that $\theta(x)$ should be compactly supported can be relaxed to be a fast decaying weight function.
 However, working with this condition complicates the argumentation, hence, we preferred clarity over generality. \end{remark}

-Upon obtaining these results, we are now prepared to move on to the main result of this article.
-Namely, in the following theorem, we show that $\mathcal{S}$ is an approximating $d$-dimensional manifold, which is $C^\infty$ smooth.
+Upon obtaining these results, we are now prepared to move on to one of the main results of this article.
+Namely, in the following theorem, we show that $\tilde \MM$ is an approximating $d$-dimensional manifold, which is $C^\infty$ smooth.